A Step-by-Step Guide to How To Become a CFO

 Step 3: Work Experience

-Whilst there is no standard relevant experience which will increase the chances of becoming a CFO, usually a progressive career in Finance, progressing from Management Accountant to Financial Controller to Finance Director is the type of route one would generally expect to see on their CV.
+While there is no standard relevant experience that will increase the chances of becoming a CFO, usually a progressive career in finance, progressing from management accountant to financial controller to finance director is the type of route one would generally expect to see on their CV.

-These roles, and the breadth of scope of such positions, are essential.
-Still, it is critical too that candidates have a wide variety of industry experience (financial services, manufacturing, etc.) as well as company exposure (public and private companies, owner-run etc.).
+These roles and the breadth of scope of such positions are essential.
+Still, candidates must have a wide variety of industry experience (financial services, manufacturing, etc.) as well as company exposure (public and private companies, owner-run, etc.).

 International experience is also highly valued, and it is something that financial professionals should always consider.